GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Tourism
 -------

-The ``TOURISM_INTERSECTION_MARGIN`` and ``OUTDOOR_INTERSECTION_MARGIN`` settings define a radius (in meters) used to dynamically associate nearby content (POIs, services, events, tourism content, etc.) with other entities such as treks or outdoor sites.
-These parameters help control which elements are considered "nearby" and displayed in the public interface or included in print/PDF exports.
+The ``TOURISM_INTERSECTION_MARGIN`` and ``OUTDOOR_INTERSECTION_MARGIN`` settings define a buffer distance (in meters) used to dynamically associate nearby content (POIs, services, events, tourism content, etc.) with other entities such as treks or outdoor sites.
+These parameters help control which elements are considered "nearby" and displayed in the API and Geotrek-rando or included in print/PDF exports.

 .. _trek-tourism-intersection: